THE EGG IMPACT IMPACT 2024/25

 We hope that you enjoy reading our Impact Story and invite you to join us on our journey in the years to come.

-Income we generate through ticket sales in Bath, and by Theatre Royal Bath Productions on tour and in the West End directly benefit our local community through the work of The Egg and our education programme for all ages.
+Income we generate through ticket sales in Bath, and by Theatre Royal Bath Productions on tour and in the West End, directly benefits our local community through the work of The Egg and our education programme for all ages.